 The Life Cycle Of Lima Bean Plant

 The lima bean plant begins from a seed.
-They are smooth in texture, small in size, color green when young, and change in color to purple to indigo when mature, flat, and oblong.
-There are many lima bean varieties with different shapes, sizes, and colors.
-You need to know what is the native varieties in your location and start growing.
+They are smooth in texture, small, green when young, and purple to indigo when mature, flat, and oblong.
+Many lima bean varieties have different shapes, sizes, and colors.
+You need to know the native varieties in your location and start growing.

 The seeds of lima bean are growing inside the pods.
 The pods are just short, around one to three inches in length.
 Each pod can contain around one to five seeds.
 Commonly pods have four seeds, and it’s rare to see pods with one or five beans.
 Growing lima bean from seeds is the best way to grow this plant.
 You cannot grow this from cuttings, leaves, or roots, and the only way is through seeds.
 To grow lima beans, find a good location and plant the seeds around 1 1/2 to 2 inches deep.
 Water it after.
 You don’t need to apply fertilizer yet, but mix some organic compounds like compost on the soil.

 After you plant the lima bean seeds, they will start to sprout.
 Usually, the seeds will germinate around three to seven days.
 It will produce roots faster when the soil is moist.
 The lima bean seeds have a high percentage of germination because it is soft and have no coverings, unlike seeds of fruits.
 You can grow more plants when you have more seeds.